suxuann/ddib/README.md

 We release pretrained checkpoints for the 2D synthetic models in the paper.

+### Installation
+**Downloading via script**: In your repository, run `python download.py --exp synthetic` to download the pretrained synthetic models.
+The script will create a directory `models/synthetic` and automatically download the checkpoints to the directory.

+**Downloading manually**: As an alternative, you can also download the checkpoint manually.
 Here is the download link for the model
 checkpoints: [Synthetic Models](https://drive.google.com/drive/folders/1YRP6nt96OJUOzEYY6N_Qh5xb3wEVFSjg?usp=sharing)

 **Indexes**.
 We use indexes 0-5 to refer to the 6 synthetic types,